Frequently Asked Questions

 What size band do you play in most often?

-We usually play in one of three sizes, a 6, an 8, or a 10-piece band (8 being the most common).
+For wedding receptions, we usually play in one of three sizes, an 8, 10, or a 12-piece band (with 8 and 10 being the most common).
 An 8-piece band includes male vocals, female vocals, bass, drums, lead guitar, keys, saxophone, and trumpet.
-When moving to an 8-piece the performance gains another component with the addition of our female vocalist and the sound is expanded with our trumpeter for a 2-part horn section.
-As a 10-piece band we add another female vocalist (for 3 total lead vocalists) and our trombonist for a full 3-piece horn section.
+When moving to an 10-piece we add another female vocalist (for 3 total lead vocalists) and our trombonist for a full 3-piece horn section.
 As a 12-piece we add either a 4th lead vocalist or a 4th horn and a percussionist for an even more grooving rhythm section.
 We can also add musicians up to a 14-piece and can partner with other entertainers.

 Do you travel to events outside of the Houston area?

 Yes.
 In addition to areas ALL around Houston, we are frequently in the Texas Hill Country area (Austin & San Antonio) and have also traveled to New Orleans, Lake Charles, Oklahoma, Colorado, Ohio, and South Carolina for weddings and receptions.
 We're still holding out for that reception in Fiji :).